cristhian-munoz007/elba-blog/src/blogs/what-is-a-hedge-fund.md

 There are many strategies to be honest, and Investopedia will tell you more [here](https://www.investopedia.com/articles/investing/111313/multiple-strategies-hedge-funds.asp)

-I'll chat a bit about the one we use at [WorldQuant](https://worldquant.com/): Statistical Arbitrage, or StatArb.
+I'll chat a bit about Statistical Arbitrage, or StatArb.

 #### Statistical arbitrage